 His work inspired key figures to follow and write their own stories, including prominent activists like Olaudah Equiano.

 5. Louis Celeste Lecesne: a fugitive who proved his innocence

 Louis Celeste Lecesne fled penniless to England after a secret committee on the island of Jamaica exiled him to St Domingo.

 It’s said that he and his wife’s brother John Escoffery, alone and separated from their families, sold their watches to make their way to England to try and clear their names.

 In London, he fought a celebrated libel trial to establish his innocence.
 Well-known abolitionist Stephen Lushington spoke for him in the House of Commons.
 His case was successful, and Parliament ruled the two men were allowed to return to Jamaica and should be compensated.

-Lecesne went on to work for the abolitionist cause alongside campaigners like Zachary Macaulay and in 1840 he attended the first world Anti Slavery Convention – and appears in the 1841 painting of the meeting by Benjamin Haydon (left hand side, behind the woman in a bonnet)
+Lecesne went on to work for the abolitionist cause alongside campaigners like Zachary Macaulay.
+In 1840, he attended the first world Anti-Slavery Convention and appeared in the 1841 painting of the meeting by artist Benjamin Haydon on the left-hand side, behind the woman in a bonnet.